shegoj/Linux_Essentials/A_Lecture.md

 - determine your current location on the system
 - go to your home directory and confirm you are in your home directory.
-- go back to where you where before getting your home directory
+- go back to where you were before getting your home directory
 - go to your home directory and confirm you are in your home directory.
 - create a directory called `events and  go into the the directory
 - create `2016` directory in `events`
 - Now create Jan-Dec ( or 1-12) directories in `2016`.
 - Now list all the directories created.
-- Determine the absoluet directory of `Jan` directory.
+- Determine the absolute directory of `Jan` directory.

 ####  Determine your current location on the system
         pwd